Perceptual Group Tokenizer: Building Perception with Iterative Grouping: Related works

 \section{Related works}

 \textbf{Vision architectures.} There are two main frameworks for vision backbones.
-Convolutioinal neural networks rely on local filters, sliding windows and translational equivariance to perform representation learning.
-Since the introduction of ConvNets in 1980s, it took a resurge after AlexNet \citep{krizhevsky2012imagenet}.
+The first framework is Convolutioinal neural networks, which rely on local filters, sliding windows and translational equivariance to perform representation learning.
+Since the introduction of ConvNets in 1980s, ConvNet was repopularized by AlexNet \citep{krizhevsky2012imagenet}.
 The line of ConvNet is a classical inheritance from traditional feature detection methods \citep{lowe2004distinctive, dalal2005histograms, rosten2008faster}, where instead of hand crafting features, an overcomplete set of filters are automatically learned to obtain high-response regions.
-The object understanding is built along the depth axis \citep{simonyan2014very, szegedy2015going, he2016deep}, with early layers catching low-level parts and higher-level layers producing object structure representations \citep{zeiler2014visualizing, zhou2014object, yosinski2015understanding, bau2017network}.
+The object understanding is built along the depth axis \citep{simonyan2014very, szegedy2015going, he2016deep}, with early layers capturing low-level parts and higher-level layers producing object structure representations \citep{zeiler2014visualizing, zhou2014object, yosinski2015understanding, bau2017network}.
 In the feature detection framework, not every pixel is worth being used depending on particular tasks, leading to difficulty in obtaining representation for each pixel.

-Recently, Vision Transformer (ViT) \citep{dosovitskiy2020image} shows impressive performance and has superceded ConvNet on visual recognition.
+Recently, Vision Transformer (ViT) \citep{dosovitskiy2020image}, a second vision backbone framework, shows impressive performance and has surpassed ConvNet on visual recognition.
 The core of ViT is the iterative applying of self-attention operations \citep{vaswani2017attention, dosovitskiy2020image}.
-A direct usage of ViT on small patches (thus a high-resolution grid) is extremely computationally expensive due to the quadratic cost.
-A common practice is often partitioning the image into large non-overlapping patches \citep{dosovitskiy2020image, touvron2021training}, or constrain the operation to local regions \citep{liu2021swin}.
+A direct usage of ViT on small patches (thus a high-resolution grid) is extremely computationally expensive due to its associated quadratic cost.
+Therefore, a common practice is often partitioning the image into large non-overlapping patches \citep{dosovitskiy2020image, touvron2021training}, or constrain the operation to local regions \citep{liu2021swin}.